Myrobalan (Prunus cerasifera)

 50% of our profit on sales of Cherry Plum trees is donated to The Tree Council

 See our planting and size guide for details and tips on planting.
 These Cherry Plum plants are all bare root, and are consequently available for delivery from November until March (please ask if you are interested in pot grown plants).
 During the lifting season there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
-Orders for Cherry Plums placed between March and September are confirmed in October ready for dispatch from November.
+Orders for Prunus cerasifera placed between March and September are confirmed in October ready for dispatch from November.